Volvo Penta D1-30 Hard Starting

 Now the filters (all of them) were less than 50 hours old and while I run the fuel tank fairly low for racing I am paranoid about fuel cleanliness and water contamination, Fuel Doctor (a fuel conditioner) is used liberally and fuel is sourced from known high volume outlets.
 (Yes even in Sydney that can be an issue).
 A blocked air filter would manifest its self over time as probably would an air leak, low cylinder compression surely would not become a problem within 30 minutes of engine operation.
 We were back again at the glow plugs, but why would all 3 fail at the same time?

-The glow plug indicator would light up on the instrument panel which sort of threw me off that line of thought, then a perusal of the wiring diagram in the workshop manual revealed that the instrument panel indicator light is illuminated on the same circuit as the low current relay coil activation.
-Not the high current switched circuit.
+The glow plug indicator would light up on the instrument panel which sort of threw me off that line of thought, then a perusal of the wiring diagram in the workshop manual revealed that the instrument panel indicator light is illuminated on the same circuit as the low current relay coil activation, not the high current switched circuit, this configuration indicates that the relay is energised but not that the circuit to power the glow plugs is activated.

 A check of the two relays, one for start and the other for glow plugs, in the little black box on the side of the engine revealed that the one switching on the glow plugs was open circuit in the coils, fortunately these relays a standard Bosch mini relays that are universally and inexpensively available, either as genuine Bosch or from a myriad of other suppliers (Probably a myriad of quality levels as well), The relay was replaced with a cheap unit that was sourced from a nearby electronics store and the Volvo Penta Hard Starting issue was solved.